britram/rains-prototype/draft-trammell-rains-protocol.md

 Thanks to Daniele Asoni, Laurent Chuat, Markus Deshon, Ted Hardie, Joe Hildebrand, Tobias Klausmann, Steve Matsumoto, Adrian Perrig, Raphael Reischuk, Andrew Sullivan, and Suzanne Woolf for the discussions leading to the design of this protocol.
-Thanks especially to Stephen Shirley for detailed feedback, and to Christian Fehlmann for extensive implementation experience which has informed the further development of the protocol.
+Thanks especially to Stephen Shirley for detailed feedback.

 --- back